-The power meter is located on the Windows Desktop.
+The power meter is located in the notification area, at the far right of the taskbar.
 The power meter allows you to quickly access power settings and view the remaining battery charge.

-- To display the percentage of remaining battery charge and the current power plan, on the Windows Desktop, point over the power meter icon. - To use Power Options, or to change the power plan, click the power meter icon and select an item from the list.
-From the Start screen, you can also type From the Start screen, type power, then select Settings, and then select Power Options.
+- To display the percentage of remaining battery charge and the current power plan, on the Desktop, place the pointer over the Power Meter icon. - To access Power Options, or to change a power plan, click the Power Meter icon and select an item from the list.
+From the Start screen, you can also type power, select Settings, and then select Power Options.